eeerik8/CryptoTicker/README.md

-# MinimalistCrypto
+# CryptoTicker
-Minimalist live crypto ticker
+Live ticker implemented in python using the coinmarketcap API, and PyQt5.